 Sourcing Products to Resell on Amazon FBA

-To be successful selling on Amazon, you have to know what to sell, and there are a few strategies that sellers utilize.
+To be successful selling on Amazon, you have to the best types of products to flip, and there are a few strategies that sellers utilize.
 I’m not going to go into detail for each one, but here are some of the most popular:

 Buying low from discount/drug stores and selling high.
 This is my favorite strategy and how I started.
 You can check places such as Target, Walmart, Kmart, CVS, and many more.
 Look for end caps and discount tables.